antonionunnally/SQL/Grocery Store Database and Stats/reademe.md

 INSERT INTO store VALUES (14, "nutritional yeast", "health", 2.99, 26);
 INSERT INTO store VALUES (15, "popcorn", "snacks", 1.99, 47);

---display the database ordered by price.
-SELECT * FROM store
-ORDER BY price desc;

 **Schema (MySQL v5.7)**